-8In Jerusalem, Jehoshaphat also appointed some priests and other descendants of Levi and some leaders of Israelite families to be judges.
-He told them to do what Yahweh's laws said was right when they settled disputes.
-Those men lived in Jerusalem.
-9 He told them this: "You must always do your work faithfully, honoring Yahweh.
-10 In every dispute that your fellow Israelites who live in the cities want you to settle, you must warn them to not sin against Yahweh by telling lies during the trial-regardless of whether the trial is about murder, or about various laws, or about various royal decress.
+Judah, in each of the cities that had walls around them.
+He told them, every dispute that your fellow Israelites who live in the cities want you to settle, you must warn them to not sin against Yahweh by telling lies during the trial-regardless of whether the trial is about murder, or about various laws, or about various royal decress.
 If you do not warn them, God will punish you.
 Do this so that he does not become angry with you or your fellow Israelites.